Overview of B.Sc. Zoology

 - Zoology has also made significant contributions to forensic science.
 Forensic pathologists can identify how long a body’s been buried based on the stage of the life cycle of the insects found on the corpse.

-- DEVELOPMENTAL BIOLOGY: It is the discipline that studies embryonic and other developmental process.
+- Development Biology: It is the discipline that studies embryonic and other developmental process.

 - Biology-I (Introduction to Biology): focuses on the basics of the concepts in biology.